TeaLovingGerman/BONEY/README.md

 # BONEY
-BONEY (short for "Bunch of New Eyes, Yeah" is a mod for Webfishing that adds around 130 new eyes to customize your characters with!
+BONEY (short for "Bunch of New Eyes, Yeah) is a mod for Webfishing that adds around 130 new eyes to customize your characters with!

 Silly, serious, references, fancy, jokes, simple...
 This mod offers it all!